antonic901/simple-weather-app/README.md

 - [Running](#running)
 - [Some images](#some-images)
 ## Info
  - This is project that offers nice and simple UI for fetching weather data from all around the world using OpenWeather API.
+Some advanced features includes Sidebar, similar to one that you can find on macOS with widgets that represents weather info for one location.
+You can sort widgets by average temperature, and you can add as many as you want locations.
 Currently, only english inputs are supported, multilanguage support maybe come in near future.

 ## Requirements
 + [Node.js](https://nodejs.org/en/download/)